 Cue Martha and the Vandellas!
-Temperatures are forecast to be in the high 90’s and low 100’s across New Jersey.
-While we often casually throw around the term “heat wave,” there are some specific requirements for weather to qualify as such–and the end of this week just might make the cut.
+Temperatures are forecast to be in the 90’s across New Jersey.
+While we often casually throw around the term “heat wave,” there are some specific requirements for weather to qualify as such–and this coming week just might make the cut.

 Defining Heat Waves:

 Generally, heat waves or extreme heat, are defined by temperatures that hover about 10 degrees or more above the average high temperature for a region, and last for prolonged periods of time.
 More specifically, in the Northeast, heat waves are defined as three or more days with temperatures exceeding 90 degrees.
 Days with temperatures below 90 degrees can still qualify as a heat wave depending on humidity levels, which determine a heat index threshold.

 One thing nearly everyone can agree on, though, is that extreme heat can be uncomfortable, and in some instances, dangerous.
 Familiarize yourself and your family with these important terms to understand the weather’s intensity and make smart choices about spending time outdoors.

 - Heat ADVISORY: